larsks/moc-bootc-rhelai-nvidia/README.md

 # rhelai-nvidia for bare metal

-This is exactly like `registry.redhat.io/rhelai1/bootc-nvidia-rhel9:1.1`, except that the service that grows the root partition to fill available space runs on bare metal machines (in the original image, it only runs on virtual hosts).
+This is exactly like `registry.redhat.io/rhelai1/bootc-nvidia-rhel9`, except that (a) the service that grows the root partition to fill available space runs on bare metal machines (in the original image, it only runs on virtual hosts) and (b) we install a few additional packages.

 To generate a qcow2 image from this repository: